Hair Growth Cycle Hair Growth Cycle

 4.2.
 Healthy Diet Leads to Healthy Hair Growth

-Because our hair are a buildup of protein, so you need to focus on your protein intake.
+Because our hair are a buildup of protein4, so you need to focus on your protein intake.
 Protein filled diet includes beans, fish, eggs, Dairy products, etc. This will lead to a healthy hair growth cycle.

 4.3.
 Oiling is a Must

 Make oiling your routine work.
-From increasing the volume of your hair to upgrading the strength and smoothness
+From increasing the volume of your hair to upgrading the strength and smoothness.

 Conclusion